EGA-archive/LocalEGA/deployments/docker/README.md

 # Running

+Before running the bootstrap run `docker network create central_fake` as it is an external network and it is not automatically created.

 	docker-compose up -d

 Use `docker-compose up -d --scale ingest_swe1=3` instead, if you want to start 3 ingestion workers.